-What Is A Compensatable Injury?
+What Is a Compensable Injury?

-A compensatable injury is any injury, which occurs at work or in the course of your employment.
+A compensable injury is any injury, which occurs at work or during your employment.
 Therefore, employment must be a significant contributing factor to development of the injury.

 What do you do if you are injured?